 How Are Volvo Insurance Rates Determined?

 The car you choose has a heavy impact on your assigned rates.
-Here’s what companies look at in regards to Volvo car insurance rates.
+Here’s what companies look at in regard to Volvo car insurance rates.

 Volvo cornered the market as early as 1927 for car safety.
 The Swedish-made company made motorist safety one of its company’s greatest core values.